lilli-bot/Froschwanderung/README.md

 If we are to evaluate which properties predict success, we need to add these properties as metadata later in the Analytics process.

+- You can enter as many properties as you like in the `frogs.csv`, but
+  > [!CAUTION]
+  > You need to give values to any newly initialised column in your CSV.
+If you do not give values, DuckDB will initialise any **empty** column as integer.
+  > If you wrongly initialised a column, you need to manually delete the seed table in the DuckDB and re-start the `dbt seed` job to make DuckDB sniff the column type again.

 ### DBT und DuckDB

 - dbt picks up all Parquet files in the "results" folder and reads them in through DuckDBs Parquet extension.
 - In the first **staging layer**, all Parquet files are being combined and minor transformations are applied, such as casting timestamps to the Berlin timezone.
-  - Most notably, we here also apply the user change, session change and streak logic.
-Whenever a certain amount of time has passed between logged events, a new `user_id` or `session_id` will be created (i.e. the previous one incremented.)
+  - Most notably, we here also apply the user change, exhibition change and streak logic.
+Whenever a certain amount of time has passed between logged events, a new `user_id` or `exhibition_id` will be created (i.e. the previous one incremented.)
 Likewise, whenever two subsequent events have the same winning image, we increment a streak counter that serves as the basis for our later penalty mechanic.
-- In the **transformation layer**, we add the metadata about images and sessions, as well as calculate the penalty factor.
+- In the **transformation layer**, we add the metadata about images and exhibitions, as well as calculate the penalty factor.
-- In the **presentation layer**, we create some pre-calculated data marts for viewing aggregates by session or by image.
+- In the **presentation layer**, we create some pre-calculated data marts for viewing aggregates by exhibition or by image.

 ### Metabase